-Watch video on how to do Long Tail Cast-on.
+Watch the video on how to do Long Tail Cast-on.

 Types of cast-on stitches in knitting.

-Watch video on how to do Basic Knit Bind-off.
+Watch the video on how to do Basic Knit Bind-off.

 When I need to pause in between the project, I will stop at the middle of a row so the needles are ease-up with the overcrowded stitches.
 Fold the project and bring both needles together, tie them with a rubber band to prevent the stitches from coming off.